merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-4.md

 Here are some of the interesting predictions that I found:
 - Nitrate (cpd00209), produced by *A. macleodii* and consumed by *T. thiebautii*.
 You might remember from our earlier exploration of Pathway Map 00910 that *T. thiebautii* has the enzymes to import extracellular nitrate and convert it to nitrite.
 Perhaps some of that exterior nitrate is coming from its associated bacteria.
 - Thymine (cpd00151) or Thymidine (cpd00184), produced by *T. thiebautii* and consumed by *A. macleodii*.
 These are part of 'T' nucleotides and are needed by both organisms.
 Other marine microbes are known to exchange nucleotide components, so perhaps these do, too.
-- Propionate (cpd00141), produced by *T. thiebautii* and consumed by *A. macleodii*.
-This one is interesting because *T. thiebautii* can produce it but doesn't seem to be able to use it at all.
-Meanwhile, *A. macleodii* has quite a long reaction chain for consuming propionate and converting it to Propanoyl-CoA, which is an intermediate used in plenty of other metabolic capacities.
-Check out Pathway Map 00640 for details.

 #### Analyzing multiple pairs of genomes
 When we are working with a whole consortium of microbes, we can ask {% include PROGRAM name="anvi-predict-metabolic-exchanges" %} to process all genomes by providing an {% include ARTIFACT name="external-genomes" text="external genomes file" %}.
 If you don't do anything else, the program will process all possible pairs of genomes.
 But you can also provide a {% include ARTIFACT name="genome-pairs" %} file to specify which pairwise comparisons it should do.